Telephone Services

 Details That Make a Difference

 When registering for your telephone service, make sure that you know the complete address.
-It is very useful to the activation process if you provide the name and telephone number of your home's previous tenant when possible.
-Do request a fully itemized bill at the time of sign up as this is not always the default for many German service providers.
+It is very useful to the activation process if you provide the name and telephone number of your home’s previous tenant when possible.
+Do request a fully itemized bill at the time of sign-up, as this is not always the default for many German service providers.
 Activation times can vary, taking between 5 to 14 business days.
 Your telephone number and date of activation will be confirmed in writing.
-(TKS can send your activation letter and monthly statements to your private email address.)
 In some cases a technician may require access to your home to activate your telephone and additional installation charges may apply.
 If you have several German TAE telephone outlets in your house, do not be surprised if only the single primary-outlet is activated.
-The internal wiring of your home is not part of the standard German service agreement and you may incur extra charges if requesting "additional installation."
-It is best to work with the property owner or have a private installer customize your home's wiring.
+The internal wiring of your home is not part of the standard German service agreement and you may incur extra charges if requesting “additional installation.”
+It is best to work with the property owner or have a private installer customize your home’s wiring.
 Take the time to fully assess your requirements, and the costs, beforehand.

-Phone bills are sent monthly and are typically due within seven business days of the date of issuance.
-Cash payments can usually be made at any German post office or bank, a nominal fee for the Überwiesung (bank transfer) may apply.
+To cut down on costs more, and more telephone companies are now offer the opportunity for customers to get their monthly bills via email as pdf files.
+Many still send phone bills through the mail.
+(In fact, some of the companies may charge you extra to get paper copies of the bill by mail.)
+Payment is typically due within seven business days of the date of issuance.
+Cash payments can usually be made at any German post office or bank – a nominal fee for the Überwiesung (bank transfer) may apply.
 The default and preferred payment method is to have your monthly bills automatically debited directly from your bank account through a Lastschriftverfahren.

 Mobile phones